HIS3212 : Reconstruction and the New South, 1865-1900

 Assessment Rationale And Relationship

-The oral presentation allows the students the opportunity to explore the materials and arguments they will present in their essay and receive formative feedback from both the instructor and their peers.
+The define-and-connect formative assessment allows students to familiarise themselves with this format and to receive formative feedback from both the instructor and their peers.

 Work submitted during the delivery of the module forms a means of determining student progress.